backloop/gendsession/README.md

 ##Example Use-Case
 Automatically unmounting of encrypted filesystems when a user logs out.

+##Usage
+`$ ./gendsession.py <path-to-logout-actions-script>`

 ##Typical Usage: Run both login and logout actions
-1. Create a script that performs the login actions, `login-actions.sh`
+1. Create a script that performs the login actions, e.g. `login-actions.sh`
-2. Create a script that performs the logout actions, `logout-actions.sh`
+2. Create a script that performs the logout actions, e.g. `logout-actions.sh`
 3. Create a wrapper script that is added to the *Startup Applications* dialog
 ```
 #!/bin/sh

+# Assume that all scripts are located in the same directory as this script
+path=$(dirname $(readlink -f $0))

 # These actions will be executed during login
-./login-actions.sh
+$path/login-actions.sh

 # This starts a listener for logout signalling and executes the actions during logout
-./gendsession.py logout-actions.sh
+$path/gendsession.py $path/logout-actions.sh
 ```

 ##Other Usage: